I'm finishing up my series on ancient grains with a buckwheat salad. Buckwheat, because of its name, is sometimes

 Like other ancient grains, buckwheat cultivation dates back to ancient times.
-It's been a staple in many cultures over the ages, and grows all over the world, from Asia, the Middle East, Russia and Eastern Europe, to North and South America.
+It's been a staple in many cultures over the ages and grows all over the world, from Asia, the Middle East, Russia, and Eastern Europe, to North and South America.
 Most people, throughout the world, have access to it, locally.
 And that's a wonderful thing.
 Also, It's a fast-growing crop and very disease resistant, so farmers don't have to use pesticides and other chemicals.
 This makes it a very sustainable food crop, for the world.

-This “grain” is packed with nutrients, and it's also high in fibre and is a complete protein.
+This "grain" is packed with nutrients, and it's also high in fiber and is a complete protein.
 Not bad for a humble seed, right?
 Also, some research says that this humble seed can be helpful for people with diabetes in keeping blood sugar levels healthy.
 For more on that, as well as other health benefits of this dynamo seed, check out Buckwheat May Help Manage Diabetes on WebMD.

 I'm using the hulled seed, or groats, in this Mediterranean buckwheat salad.
 They cook quickly, unlike many other grains, and have a delicious toasty flavour, which is a great backdrop for the vegetables in this salad.
 The cooked groats are very light and fluffy in comparison to the denseness of many other grains.
-I love the texture.
-You can substitute buckwheat for white rice in any dish.
-And, it cooks faster and has quadruple the nutrition, so why wouldn't you?
+They have a great texture, and you can substitute buckwheat for rice in any dish.
+And, buckwheat cooks faster than rice, and has quadruple the nutrition, so why wouldn't you?

 You can serve this buckwheat salad as a side dish, but it's hearty enough for the main, too.
 The protein content makes it a meal in itself.

 I hope you enjoyed my exploration of only just a handful of the incredible variety of ancient grains.
 If you haven't been following along, you can check out the other recipes here: Farro Risotto with Winter Squash; Broccoli Bulgur Pilaf; and Mushroom Barley Soup.
 And try more hearty salads, like Southwestern Quinoa Salad, or Sweet Potato Quinoa Chickpea Salad.